-15. Impact of COVID-19
+14. Impact of COVID-19

-The outbreak of COVID-19 and related global responses have cause material disruptions to businesses around the world.
-Global equity markets have experienced significant volatility.
-While governments and central banks have reacted with monetary and fiscal interventions designed to stabilize economic conditions, the duration and extent of the impact of the COVID-19 outbreak, as well as the effectiveness of government and central bank responses, remains unclear at this time.
+The outbreak of COVID-19 and related global responses continue to cause disruptions to businesses around the world.
+Global equity markets continued to experience significant volatility.
+The duration and extent of the impact of the COVID-19 outbreak, as well as the effectiveness of government and central bank responses, remains unclear at this time.
 To date, there have been no significant impacts to The Plan.